Soundbytes/theme_supermint/docs/source/08-page-customization.rst

 Apply a preset option
 =====================

-  If you need different options settings of all pages for a particular, simply create a page preset and apply through the attribute **Supermint theme Option Preset**.
+  If different options settings are needed for all pages, or for a particular page, simply create a page preset and apply through the attribute **Supermint theme Option Preset**.

 .. index:: Customize Page; multiple main area